Existential Therapy: The Existential Approach And How It Helps Mental Health

 The pros of existential therapy can include:

-The cons of existential therapy can include:
+The cons of existential therapy can include the following:

-- It’s considered by some to be too intellectual, instead of emotion-based
+It’s considered by some to be too intellectual instead of emotion-based

 - Previous Article